Beginners (ages 2-4)

 Upper Elementary (ages 9-12)

 The mathematics program introduces all new concepts in a hands-on, concrete manner before moving to abstraction.
-By the time students are in upper elementary, they are ready to progress mathematically in ability level groups using textbooks.
+By the time students are in upper elementary, they are ready to progress mathematically in ability-level groups using textbooks.
 The curriculum typically includes multiplication and division, multiples and factors, fraction concepts and operations, decimal concepts and operations, ratio and percent, pre-algebra concepts, estimation, probability, and data analysis.
-Students also study geometry, including polygons, geometric solids, area, volume, lines, angles, congruence, similarity and symmetry.
-Students are presented with the application and computational problems.
-Logical reasoning, creativity and problem solving are emphasized.
-There are several opportunities to apply a mathematical knowledge across curriculum areas.
+Students also study geometry, including polygons, geometric solids, area, volume, lines, angles, congruence, similarity, and symmetry.
+Students are presented with application and computational problems.
+Logical reasoning, creativity, and problem solving are emphasized.
+There are several opportunities to apply mathematical knowledge across curriculum subjects.

-Math courses utilize Prentice Hall’s Mathematics Courses 1, 2, 3 & Algebra I curriculums that use the National Council of Teachers of Mathematics standards as a basis for teaching concepts through application, with an emphasis on reading and writing of mathematics, providing a wide-range of meaningful problem-solving opportunities, and the incorporation of various technologies.
+Math courses utilize Prentice Hall’s Mathematics Courses 1, 2, 3, and Algebra I curriculums that use the National Council of Teachers of Mathematics standards as a basis for teaching concepts through application.
+There is an emphasis on reading and writing of mathematics, providing a wide-range of meaningful problem-solving opportunities, and the incorporation of various technologies.
 This curriculum is aligned with state and nationally approved educational standards.
-The students in grades fourth through eighth have formal math instruction in small ability-level groups.
+The students continue their formal math instruction in small, ability-level groups.
 These groups occur at the same daily time block of 40-70 minutes per day allowing for the integrity of developmental placement and a wider breadth of math levels to be offered.

 Mathematics Course 1 - *Pre-requisite: Successful completion of Math Level 5